MCHF & WHC HALL OF FAME INDUCTEE 2016

 Bill worked off and on with what later became the Spear-Faddis Cattle Company for four decades, until he eventually owned half of the business.
 After a few years of employment, Bill left the outfit to go back to Texas for a time to help his “trader” father, who owned a meat market in Lampasas.
 Texas could not hold him though, and it was not long until he was back north to stay.

-Bill owned 49% of the re-organized Brown-Kennedy Cattle Company and Kennedy owned 51%.
+Bill owned 49 percent of the re-organized Brown-Kennedy Cattle Company and Kennedy owned 51%.
 From the time the business was formed in 1942, Brown-Kennedy doubled their size by buying and stocking ranches.
-Often it was Kennedy’s money that bought them and Brown’s cattle that stocked them.
+Often it was Kennedy’s money that bought the ranches and Brown’s cattle that stocked them.

-Most deals were approved and shared by both partners, but one time Billed leased a ranch near Douglas, Wyoming and Porter Kennedy wasn’t interested in the deal.
+Most deals were approved and shared by both partners, but one time Billed leased a ranch near Douglas, Wyoming, when Porter Kennedy wasn’t interested in the deal.
 Bill bought steers from Mexico to stock it, and at shipping time Bill profited a cool $100,000.
-Kennedy, felt he was entitled to half.
+Kennedy felt he was entitled to half.
 This brought some tension to the partnership.
-Bill was anxious to grow, and was just too aggressive for the more conservative Kennedy.
+Bill was anxious to grow and just too aggressive for the more conservative Kennedy.

 In 1959, the two partners decided to part company.
 They mutually agreed on a cash value for a half interest in the company, and after shipping at the Moorcroft stockyards, they tossed a coin to see who would get to decide whether to buy or sell the property that they had built together.
 Bill lost that toss.
 Porter Kennedy decided to buy, and Bill was now in the market for a new ranch.

-Bill’s wife Beth was very active, serving a year as State President of Wyoming Cow-Belles, but became ill and died in 1960.
+Bill’s wife Beth was very active, serving a year as state president of Wyoming CowBelles, but became ill and died in 1960.
 A month later, Bill and his son, Bill, Jr. and wife Ann, purchased a pair of ranches west of Sand Springs, Montana.
 This was very hard move for Bill, still grieving the loss of this wife, and now leaving the ranch in Wyoming where he had worked so long.
-They arrived on Calf Creek on April 1st.
-Ten days later the lives of his only daughter and her two children were tragically taken by her husband.
+They arrived on Calf Creek on April 1.
+Ten days later, the lives of his only daughter and her two children were tragically taken by her husband.
 Most men his age would have been crushed, probably causing them to think about retirement, but for Bill that was never an option.
 Once again, he recovered from the adversity that confronted him.

-Bill liked to run big herds of several hundred yearlings and even two-year-old steers on leased grass, which meant leasing pasture on over a dozen different ranches in Eastern Montana through the years.
-He and Bill, Jr., started a 300-head registered Beau Donald Hereford herd when he could not find bulls like he wanted.
+Bill liked to run big herds of several hundred yearlings and even two-year-old steers on leased grass, which meant leasing pasture on over a dozen different ranches in eastern Montana.
+He and Bill Jr. started a 300-head registered Beau Donald Hereford herd when he could not find bulls like he wanted.
 They sold two-year-old bulls for many years at their annual production sale at Lewistown Livestock Auction.

-The LO Cattle Company is still in the family, with Bill Sr.’s grandson Taylor and his wife Shannon purchasing it from their siblings Martha, Beth Ann, and Reeves.
-Great-Grandson Travis and his wife Mary Brown work the ranch today, and when their son Boedy arrived in November 2014, such marked the 5th generation on the Brown ranch.
+The LO Cattle Company is still in the family, with Bill Sr.’s grandson Taylor and his wife, Shannon, purchasing it from their siblings Martha, Beth Ann, and Reeves.
+Great-grandson Travis and his wife, Mary Brown, work the ranch today, and when their son Boedy arrived in November 2014, such marked the fifth generation on the Brown ranch.

 Resources: